 1. Cough drops and lozenges

-The use of cough drops, hard candy, and lozenges can help soothe dry cough and sore throat.3 Cough drops are a common and portable solution to coughs, so you can quickly pop one in your mouth when you feel a spree of coughs come along.
+The use of cough drops, hard candy, and lozenges can help soothe dry cough and sore throat.3 Cough drops are a common and portable solution to coughs, so you can quickly pop one in your mouth when you feel a spree of coughs come along, but always remember to use as directed.
 Remember to keep a few cough drops in your pocket when you’re getting over a dry cough to feel momentary relief from the dry, tickling sensation in your throat.
-While cough drops and hard candies are great to use, make sure you are never giving them to a child under age 3, as they can be a choking hazard.3
+While cough drops and hard candies are great to use, make sure you are never giving them to a child under age 3, as they can be a choking hazard.3 Try Robitussin Medi-Soothers for cough and sore throat pain relief that works fast.
+Please always refer to the product label for dosing instructions.

 2. Using steam